jessica1338/LinTIMaT/README.md

 See http://htmlpreview.github.io/?https://github.com/jessica1338/LinTIMaT/blob/master/visualization/reproducing_LinTIMaT_tree_json.html for the codes in the html output of jupyter notebook or you can change directory into LinTIMaT/visualization and execute "python reproducing_LinTIMaT_tree_json.py" then you will get the same json files in the LinTIMaT/docs/tree_data folder.

+If you have the LinTIMaT output file for your own data, you can also visualize the tree with modified script.
+Followings are the required steps for visualizing:
+* you might need to modify LinTIMaT/data/ClusterColors.txt to change the color annotation of your cell labels
+* you can change the data path and output file names in the visualization script for your own data
+* put the output json file into docs/tree_data folder.
+* modify the LinTIMaT/docs/master_list.json file to add new tree json files and specify tree height/width/barheight
+* you might need to modify LinTIMaT/docs/d3.phylogram.js for visualizing the mutated barcodes
+* use Firefox browser to open LinTIMaT/docs/index.html to see your tree locally

 ## Example of running LinTIMaT on zebrafish data
 Download this repository, and download the the processed input file from https://drive.google.com/file/d/1DI4N7eG7Rn4hopVYGV6iILHilvz8LbQA/view?usp=sharing, unzip the file data.zip and move the file "ZF1_F3_DrImpute.txt" and "ZF3_F6_DrImpute.txt" to the data/ folder of this repository.